 Authentication Service (STI-AS) – The SIP application server that performs the function of the authentication service defined in 4474bis.
 It should either itself be highly secured and contain the Secure Key Store (SKS) of secret private key(s) or have an authenticated, Transport Layer Security (TLS)-encrypted interface to the SKS that stores the secret private key(s) used to create PASSporT signatures.

 Verification Service (STI-VS) – The SIP application server that performs the function of the verification service defined in 4474bis.
-It has an Hypertext Transfer Protocol Secure (HTTPS) interface to the Telephone Number Certificate Repository that is referenced in the Identity header field to retrieve the provider public key certificate.
+It has an Hypertext Transfer Protocol Secure (HTTPS) interface to the Secure Telephone Identity Certificate Repository that is referenced in the Identity header field to retrieve the provider public key certificate.

 Call Validation Treatment (CVT) – This is a logical function that could be an application server function or a third party application for applying anti-spoofing mitigation techniques once the signature is positively or negatively verified and then providing a response to signal the display response for the end user.